suji0131/Porto_Seguro_Classification/README.md

 Other files are either data generation files (last two words of the file will be data_gen.py) or other classifiers I tried.

 Explored approaches:

 wide_and_deep (submitted)

-RBMs with Logistic Regression at end
+RBMs with Logistic Regression

-RBMs with SVMs at end
+RBMs with SVMs

 SMOTE (with vanilla NN and CNNs)

 Undersampling (with vanilla NN and CNNs)

 Auto encoders